HALE BALL MURPHY, PLC (“firm” or “we”) respects your privacy and seek to protect it by complying with this policy.

 We respond to subpoenas, court orders, or legal process, or to establish or exercise our legal rights or defend legal claims.

-We transfer information about you if Hale Ball is acquired by or merged with another company.
+We transfer information about you if HALE BALL MURPHY, PLC is acquired by or merged with another company.

 California Privacy Rights